 Does this make me biased?
 I try my best to provide accurate information and suggest quality products but I do believe all reviews and recommendations are inherently biased to some degree.
 That being said, my relationship with my readers is more important than financial relationships.
 Breaking the trust we have by making poor recommendations is counterproductive.
 Any short term benefit would be to the detriment of the long term success of the site.
 I’m in this for the long term.
 If you believe you’re seeing unnecessary bias in a review, please contact me and I’ll address the issue.

 Display Advertising and Paid Listings

-Sustainability Cubed also provides a job board, event listings and a premium brand and product directory (the Sustainability Hub).
+Sustainability Cubed also provides a product directory (the Sustainability Hub).
 All listings are reviewed and must meet set community guidelines before going live.
-These listings are usually paid for but sometimes include affiliate links (marked with a *).
+These listings often include affiliate links (marked with a *).
 However, some listings have no commercial basis but I list them simply because I like and personally use them.
 Just because I’m not being paid doesn’t mean I won’t recommend a product or event.